Get

 Image By: Pixel Shot, Shutterstock

-If a cat chews on something they do not like the taste or texture of, drooling may occur as the body’s natural defense to help clean their mouth.
+If a cat chews on or licks something they do not like the taste or texture of, drooling may occur as the body’s natural defense to help clean their mouth.
 The drooling should be temporary and not accompanied by any other signs.
 Your cat might head to their water dish for a drink to quell the drooling.

-4. They Have Health Problems
+6. They Have A Health Problem

 • What to Do About It: Make an appointment with a veterinarian as soon as possible.